Senior Gear Editor

 Cons: Trim fit doesn’t provide a ton of room for layering underneath if you need more warmth

-The rest of the jacket is fairly standard, featuring Arc’teryx’s trim fit, durable construction, and sufficient, but fairly minimalist features with three exterior pockets, one internal dump pocket and one internal media pocket.
-With the focus of this review being on all-mountain shells, this jacket wasn’t a top pick, but if you’re looking to gain a bit of extra warmth for dedicated resort skiing without tacking on the bulk or overheating warmth that many insulated jackets run afoul of, this jacket is an incredible choice.
+The rest of the jacket is fairly standard, featuring Arc’teryx’s trim fit, durable construction, and sufficient, but fairly minimalist features with three exterior pockets, one internal dump pocket, and one internal media pocket.
+With the focus of this review being on all-mountain shells, this jacket wasn’t a top pick, but if you’re looking to gain a bit of extra warmth for dedicated resort skiing without tacking on the bulk or overheating warmth that many insulated jackets run afoul of, this jacket is a great choice.

 Style: Backcountry